ni/nimble/packages/xliff-to-json-converter/README.md

 3. Ensure those converted files are generated at build time and not checked in to source.

+# Context

+NI employees can see more info about our [recommended Angular localization toolchain in the NI internal wiki](https://dev.azure.com/ni/DevCentral/_wiki/wikis/AppCentral.wiki/6636/Internationalization-(Angular)).

 # Contributing

 See [CONTRIBUTING.md](/packages/xliff-to-json-converter/CONTRIBUTING.md) for instructions to make changes to the library.

 # Acknowledgements

-This library is forked from [talque/xliff-to-angular-json](https://github.com/talque/xliff-to-angular-json) with additions including testing, linting, and some small functionality changes.
+This library is forked from [talque/xliff-to-angular-json](https://github.com/talque/xliff-to-angular-json) with additions including auto-testing, linting, and some small functionality changes.
 Thanks to its main contributor [vbraun](https://github.com/vbraun) for the starting point!